 Community Sounding Board

 The study management team, in coordination with the Mayor’s Office, has established a Community Sounding Board (CSB).The group, representative of and selected from the large pool of groups, people, and agencies that have a common interest in the goals of the study, will provide guidance and oversight for the study and study management team.
 Materials available to the CSB will be posted to this website, and the public is encouraged to comment on those materials (see comment form linked below).
-The first CSB meeting will be held in late January.
-Community Sounding Board
+The first CSB meeting was held in late January, see meeting materials and notes below.

 Allison Satter, Planning Manager – Department of Community Development